Lesson Plan - Get It!

 As you saw at the beginning of the lesson, one popular way to display your research is to create a wall display.
 It can be as simple or as detailed as you'd like.

-To see more unique and interesting displays, check out Creative Family Trees to Buy or DIY by Valerie Ott for The Spruce!
+To see more unique and interesting displays, check out 17 Creative Family Tree Ideas + Printables.